Friday, December 30, 2022

 When I was a boy, adults would tell me, "Only boring people get bored" in an attempt to shame me out of my boredom.
 There's a lot of that in our society, this idea that experiencing boredom too often is some kind of character flaw.
 This is how we shift the blame onto individuals rather than admit that our schools have a boredom problem.

-This is a problem that self-directed learning (or play-based learning) will never have because when boredom arises, the children have options.
+This is a problem that self-directed learning (or play-based learning) will never have because when boredom arises, the children have options, as nature intended.

 "Teacher Tom, our caped hero of all things righteous in the early childhood world, inspires us to be heroic in our own work with young children, and reminds us that it is the children who are the heroes of the story as they embark on adventures of discovery, wonder, democracy, and play." ~Rusty Keeler